 Radiculopathy sciatica describes pain that shoots from your back down your hip, buttock, and leg.
-At leading interventional pain management and orthopedic surgery practice Medicus Spine & Joint, the group of sciatica specialists offers diagnosis, treatment, and pain relief in five offices in Brunswick, Georgia; Mount Pleasant and Bluffton, South Carolina; and Gainesville and Jacksonville, Florida.
+At leading interventional pain management and orthopedic surgery practice Medicus Spine & Joint, the group of sciatica specialists offers diagnosis, treatment, and pain relief in five offices in Brunswick, Georgia; Mount Pleasant and Bluffton, South Carolina; and Gainesville, Tallahassee, and Jacksonville, Florida.
 Schedule your appointment online or call the office nearest you for help now.

 Lumbar radiculopathy, commonly called sciatica, is a group of symptoms rather than a condition in its own right.
 It describes pain that starts in the sciatic nerve, the longest nerve in the body.